 Why did the Roman Empire Never Spread and Conquer the Entire World?

 It could be strongly argued that the Imperial Roman Empire was responsible for defeating, and dominating most of the known civilizations back in the ancient world.
-I wonder if it would have been possible for the culture, law and empire of Rome to have encompassed the world we know and live in today.
-In our modern world view with satellites and the Internet, we see the planet as been a tiny place.
+I wonder, if it would have been possible for the culture, law and empire of the Romans to have dominated the world we know and live in today.
+In our modern world view with satellites and the Internet, we seem to see this planet as being a tiny place.

 With our modern aircraft we can span the horizons in less than a day, something that the Roman generals could have only dreamt about.
 Rome brought civilization by the sword to much of the world, whether the Roman brand of civilization is superior to the indigenous cultures is a question for a different time and hub.
 With the resources, technology and military power than Rome had at its command, it was the superpower of many centuries.